Chart Color Schemes

 Paynesville has a typical household mix, with a lower-than-average median household size

-Family households comprise 68.0% of all households, including 15.5% couples with children, 44.9% couples without children, and 6.8% single parent families.
-Non-family households account for the remaining 32.0%, with lone person households at 29.8% and group households making up 2.4%.
-The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.4.
+Family households dominate at 68.0% of all households, comprising 15.5% couples with children, 44.9% couples without children, and 6.8% single parent families.
+Non-family households make up the remaining 32.0%, with lone person households at 29.8% and group households comprising 2.4% of the total.
+The median household size of 2.1 people is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households